Xylobyte/Swifty-Assistant/README.md

 * If you want to improve this project, clone this repository
 * If you want to create new plugins for Swifty or improve an existing plugin read the documentation
+* If you want to improve the english traduction edit this file with Qt Linguist and compile it with `lrelease SwiftyAssistant.pro`

-Thank you in advance for your help.
+Thanks in advance for your help and if you like this project don't forget to put a star!

 ## License